aldinpramudya/aldinpramudya/README.md

 # Hi There !
 My name Aldin Ariel Pramudya 👋

-## Student of some PolyTechnic in East Java 🏙
+## Student of some Polytechnic in East Java 🏙
 - 🕹Learn | failed | success | repeat
 - 🌱Indonesian native
 - 🔭Using Java, Javascript, period.